Reception Capacity: Definitions, Game Theory and Hardness: Introduction

 In this paper we study this notion of capacity in radio networks.
-We first show that it is equivalent to a new optimization problem we call the \emph{Maximum Perfect Dominated Set} (\pds) problem, and then using this connection we give tight upper and lower bounds on its approximability.
-We also study it in a distributed context by following the lead of previous work on distributed network capacity~\cite{dinitz09,dinitz10,AM11} and looking at a natural game-theoretic formulation in which each transmitter acts a a self-interested agent, and proving bounds on the price of anarchy and the price of stability.
+We first show that maximizing this capacity is equivalent to a new optimization problem we call the \emph{Maximum Perfect Dominated Set} (\pds) problem.
+While this problem as defined is new, we show that the classical Decay protocol of~\cite{BGI92} gives an $O(\log n)$-approximation algorithm.
+We also give a tight lower bound on its approximability which matches this upper bound, under plausible complexity assumptions.
+Both of these results are with respect to networks defined by general communication graphs (the networks are not restricted to having any specific structure).
+Together, these two bounds give us a tight understanding of the approximability of maximizing the reception capacity.

+The main technical contribution of this paper, though, is the study of the capacity achieved by \emph{self-interested} agents.
+What if every transmitter has its own goals, which do not necessarily align with the global objective of maximizing the reception capacity?
+While there are many ways to model this, we take a first step by considering a natural model in which every transmitter wants to broadcast its message to as many of its neighbors as possible, but is penalized for unsuccessful transmissions.
+This intuitively corresponds to a setting where transmitters want to get their message out to many of their neighbors (e.g., if it is an important piece of information which the transmitter wants to disseminate) but are discouraged from placing an unnecessary load on the network if there will be many unsuccessful transmissions.

+This type of setting is naturally modeled as a game, where each transmitter is a player that is trying to maximize its own utility.
+In such a game, what can we say about the \emph{achieved} reception capacity?
+Does the selfishness of the transmitters mean the network is being underutilized, or do they naturally arrive at an equilibrium with close to optimal reception capacity?
+In the unicast setting, Dinitz~\cite{dinitz10} showed that equilibria of the related unicast-specific game can be arbitrarily far from optimal: can the same thing happen with reception capacity?

+We completely characterize the behavior of a broad class of equilibria known as \emph{$\epsilon$-coarse correlated equilibria} ($\epsilon$-CCE), which both generalize Nash equilibria and to which natural distributed online learning algorithms (known as no-regret algorithms) will converge~\cite{BHLR08}.
+In particular, for a network with $n$ nodes, we prove that at \emph{every} $\epsilon$-CCE the achieved reception capacity of the transmitters is at least $\Omega(1/\sqrt{n})$ of the true reception capacity (unlike the unicast setting), and moreover there exist instances in which \emph{every} $\epsilon$-CCE achieves reception capacity that is at most $O(1/\sqrt{n})$ of the true reception capacity.